 Why it’s a classic: Published at the end of World War II when Britain was grim and grey and still on rations, The Pursuit of Love became an immediate bestseller, selling 200,000 copies within its first year of publication.
 Mitford’s biographer Selina Hastings writes that it was “the perfect antidote to the long war years of hardship and austerity, providing the undernourished public with its favourite ingredients: love, childhood and the English upper classes.”
-In writing about the eccentric upper-classes, who are held up both as figures of fun and as embodiments of a Jazz Age-ideal of glamour and sophistication, Mitford was following in the well-established tradition of English comic writing popularised by P G Wodehouse, E F Benson, and her good friend Evelyn Waugh, who encouraged her to become a novelist.
-Like those writers, Mitford was thoroughly part of the Establishment, and so was ideally placed to give readers an insider’s view of the aristocratic life.
-Even if we making allowances for a degree of comic exaggeration, there’s a specificity to her descriptions of upper-class life that feels deeply satisfying.
+In writing about the eccentric upper-classes, who are held up both as figures of fun and as embodiments of 1920s glamour and sophistication, Mitford was following in the well-established tradition of English comic writing popularised by P G Wodehouse, E F Benson, and her friend Evelyn Waugh, As part of the Establishment, she was ideally placed to give readers an insider’s view of aristocratic life, and there’s a specificity to her narrative that feels deeply satisfying.
 The glittering worlds of country house parties, London society balls, tulle gowns, acres of mink coats and whippets with diamond collars, are contrasted with the strange deprivations of the Radletts’ upbringing – poorly heated country houses, terrible food and an ever-constricting social circle, defending itself from the encroachments of middle-class parvenus.

-For Mitford, The Pursuit of Love meant commercial success, a flush of literary celebrity, and a stable income for the first time in her life.
-It was also the apotheosis of her complex and ambivalent relationship with her very strange upper-class family and upbringing.
-The eldest daughter of the second Baron Reedsdale, on whom the tyrannical Uncle Matthew is based, Mitford plundered her memories of childhood at Asthall Manor to create Alconleigh.
-Linda’s complicated love life draws heavily from Mitford’s own romantic history: Tony can be read as an unflattering portrait of her first husband Peter Rodd, and Fabrice is modelled on Gaston Palewski, the French diplomat and politician with whom she lived for many years in Paris.
+Part of the salacious fun of The Pursuit of Love is its status as a roman-a-clef.
+The tyrannical Uncle Matthew is based on her father, Baron Reesdale, and Linda’s complicated love life draws heavily from Mitford’s own romantic history.
+Tony can be read as an unflattering portrait of her first husband Peter Rodd, and Fabrice is modelled on Gaston Palewski, the French diplomat and politician with whom she lived for many years in Paris.
 Mitford also embraced Socialism, though rather more intelligently than her feckless heroine, and her work with aid organisations during the Spanish Civil War also finds its way into Linda’s story.
 There’s also something of Mitford in Linda’s rootlessness and restlessness, and her see-sawing between idealism and hopelessness in the face of absent or disinterested lovers.
-In some ways, Linda is a form of wish-fulfilment, living in luxury in Paris with a suave Frenchie who foots the bills and eventually admits his love for her; in other ways, Linda is a cautionary tale of who Nancy might have become – a pretty but directionless debutante, only fit for marriage – had she not put her foot down and insisted on an education and later forged a career for herself as a writer.
+In some ways, Linda is a form of wish-fulfilment, living in luxury in Paris with a suave Frenchie who foots the bills and eventually admits his love for her; in other ways, she is a cautionary tale of who Nancy might have become – a pretty but directionless debutante, only fit for marriage – had she not put her foot down and insisted on an education and later forged a career for herself as a writer.

-Bouquet or Brickbat: A big bouquet, though as the Radletts seem more fond of jewellery than gardens, it may need to be a diamond collar like Lord Merlin’s whippets.
-The Pursuit of Love is the literary equivalent of a well-constructed souffle, coasting along effortlessly in a comic bubble, always witty and entertaining, and even carrying its tragic final notes with a grace and lightness that doesn’t weigh the reader down.
-Mitford’s deft comic touch means that she gets to have it both ways: the Radletts and Alconleigh are both absurdist and objects of satire, and strangely plausible and even, at times, loveable.
-The sight of Linda at Victoria Station, on her way to join the refugee effort, “looking intensely English in her long blond mink coat, the Tatler under her arm, and Lord Merlin’s morocco dressing-case, with a canvas cover, in her hand” is both appalling and strangely endearing.
+Bouquet or Brickbat: A big bouquet, though as the Radletts seem more fond of jewellery than cut flowers, it may need to be a diamond collar like Lord Merlin’s whippets.
+The Pursuit of Love is the literary equivalent of a well-constructed souffle, coasting along effortlessly in a comic bubble, always witty and entertaining, and even carrying its tragic final notes with a grace and lightness that never sinks.
+Mitford’s deft comic touch means that she gets to have it both ways: the Radletts and Alconleigh are both absurd objects of satire and strangely plausible, and even strangely loveable.
+The sight of Linda at Victoria Station, on her way to join the refugee effort, “looking intensely English in her long blond mink coat, the Tatler under her arm, and Lord Merlin’s morocco dressing-case, with a canvas cover, in her hand” is both appalling and endearing.
 Mitford’s portrait of Linda, told through the more knowledgeable viewpoint of Fanny, is of a woman ill-equipped to live in the world and who never really left off being a child.
 “What we really need,” the adult Linda tells Fanny at one stage, “is hours and hours in the Hons’ cupboard“.
 The great charm, and the great sadness of The Pursuit of Love is that Linda’s search for love never brings her anything like the same pleasure that she had as a child, undoing the gamekeepers’ animal traps and being hunted by Uncle Matthew and his bloodhounds.
 There’s also a remarkable lack of sentiment about motherhood that feels bracingly modern.
 Just as The Bolter shows little interest in Fanny, Linda waves away any interest in her own daughter.
 “Poor soul,” she says, viewing the crying newborn Moira.
 “I think it must have caught sight of itself in a glass.
 Do take it away, Sister.”

 “He was the great love of her life you know”.